My Experience With Dating Apps

 -Minimum picture requirement (at least 4, 6 would be better).

--First picture should be required to be a picture of you only (no group photos, no kid photos, just a current pic of you).
+-First picture should be required to be a picture of you only (no group photos, no kid photos, just a current photo of you).

--You should have to be in your photo (what’s up with these food, baby, dog, and quote pics?).
+-You should have to be in your photo (what’s up with these food, baby, dog, and quote pictures?).

 -Guys pose with dogs and babies way too often.
 Most dog photos are cuddling in bed, not a masculine man’s best friend photo.
 Every guy with a baby photo ends up stating the kid is not his (so why even include it?).
-I get it, chicks love puppies and babies (not this chick), but most guys look so obvious and desperate.
+I get it, chicks love puppies and babies (not this chick), but most guys look so obvious and desperate if it is not genuine.
 Not a good look, fellas.

 -Guys don’t ask enough questions.
 I man should lead or be equally engaged in asking questions.
 This is not a one-way street.
 The guys that ask no questions about me, clearly just want to bang, next!

--If a guy asks a girl out for drinks or dinner, or coffee, or anything, you are expected to pay.
+-If a guy asks a girl out for drinks or dinner, or coffee, or anything, he is are expected to pay.
 Be a fucking gentleman.
 I’m over these rude, broke ass, trifling douchebags.
 If you don’t know how to treat a woman you should stop dating and learn.
-This goes for the first few dates.
-Women should not be dating a guy for free shit.
+If I initiate a date I expect to pay.
+This goes for the first few dates; eventually I think taking turns is appropriate.
+Women should not be dating a guy for free meals.
 That is wrong, and you are ruining it for the rest of us.

 Good luck, friends!